dougt/webpush-protocol/draft-turner-push-proto.md

 valid UAID and the WebPushServer is in sync with the UserAgent, send back the same UAID, otherwise the WebPushServer should generate a new UAID.

+redirect string (OPTIONAL)

+: The WebPushServer may optionally request that the UserAgent reconnect to a different URL.
+The UserAgent MUST disconnect on receiving this command and try reconnecting to the associated URL.

+[todo] what kind of restrictions do we want to put on the redirect

 {: br}